cherrypy/cherrypy/docs/contribute.rst

 ----------

 CherryPy is a community-maintained, open-source project hosted at Github.
-The project active encourages aspiring and experienced users to dive in and add their best contribution to the project.
+The project actively encourages aspiring and experienced users to dive in and add their best contribution to the project.

 How can you contribute?
 Well, first search the `docs